-There isn’t a minimum payment for medical bill repayment plans.
-Unlike other types of debt, there can be a lot of room for negotiation.
-As long as you agree to pay something and you can prove real financial hardship you can often make small payments.
+There isn’t a minimum payment for medical bill payment plans.
+Unlike other types of debt, medical debt provides plenty of room for negotiation.
+As long as you agree to pay something and you can prove real financial hardship, you can often make small payments.
 Since so many people file bankruptcy because of medical debt, it’s often in the best interest of the doctor’s office to work with patients to maximize how much they can collect.
 If you do file bankruptcy, they may not get anything.

 What happens when a medical bill goes to collections?

-When it comes to an outstanding medical balance in collections, a lot depends on the creditor, the debt amount, and your credit history.
+When it comes to an outstanding medical balance in collections, a lot depends on the creditors, the amount of money owed, and your credit history.
 Policies can vary considerably by the lender, but many send unpaid accounts to collections after six months of nonpayment.
-At this stage, either the creditor or the collection agency will report the change in status to the credit bureaus.
+At this stage, either the company or the collection agency will usually report the delinquent payment to the credit bureaus.

 Can medical bills affect your credit?

+Yes, they can.
 If a medical bill is unpaid and goes to collections, it will hurt your credit.
 How much it damages your credit score will depend on several factors.
-For instance, the higher your credit score when an account goes to collections, the more points you can lose.
+For instance, the higher your credit score when an account goes to collection services, the more points you can lose.
 However, late medical bills will not hurt your credit as much as other types of debt.
 Credit score algorithms weigh medical debt differently.
 It also takes longer for medical debt to appear on your credit report.
 This is because federal law requires credit reporting companies to wait a minimum of six months before placing past-due medical debt on credit reports.
 How much money you owe is another important factor.
 For example, if the original debt was less than $100, it may not damage your credit that much or even show in your credit report.

-You may be able to get your medical bills reduced or even forgiven entirely if you qualify for financial assistance.
+As explained above, you can often reduce or remove your medical debts if you qualify for financial assistance.
 Some hospitals, particularly nonprofits, have financial assistance programs that can reduce or even wipe out your debt.
 Of course, this will only work if you can prove you are a low-income patient and that you cannot afford to repay your medical debt.
 Contact the hospital administrator to find out about your options.

 What are the medical bill collections laws?

 Medical bill collections are regulated by the Fair Debt Collection Practices Act (FDCPA).
-According to FDCPA, debt collectors cannot use abusive, unfair, or deceptive practices when they collect debts.
+According to FDCPA, debt collectors cannot use abusive, unfair, or deceptive practices when collecting debts.
 This means, for instance, that they cannot contact you at inconvenient times (before 8 a.m. or after 9 p.m., unless you agree to it).
-Debt collectors can’t discuss your debt with anyone else, except your spouse.
+They also can’t discuss your debt with anyone else except your spouse.
 Further, they must provide a written validation notice with information on who your creditor is, how much you owe, and what to do if you don’t think the debt is yours.

 How to pay hospital bills without insurance?

-Hospitals will typically accept most payment types, such as check, credit card, check, and wire transfers.
+Hospitals and doctors will typically accept most payment types such as checks, credit cards, and wire transfers.
 You can often pay at the site or online.

 Do hospital bills go on your credit?

-Yes, as with most unpaid bills medical bills will appear on your credit report if you don’t pay them or come to another sort of agreement.
+Not immediately.
+However, as with most unpaid bills, medical bills will appear on your credit report if you don’t pay them or come to another sort of agreement.
 This is particularly likely if they go to collections.
 If you need help, speak with a financial advisor to get personalized advice.

 Are medical bills sent to collections without notice?

 It varies.
-Some medical providers will send you a notice.
-Similarly, debt collectors may alert you when they buy your debt off your medical provider.
+Some medical offices will send you a notice.
+Similarly, collection companies may alert you when they buy your debt from your medical provider.
 However, there is no guarantee you will receive a notice before your medical bills are sent to collections.
 Federal law does require credit bureaus to wait a minimum of six months before a past-due medical debt appears on a credit report.

-Will my insurance cover an old medical bill?
+Will my insurance company cover an old medical bill?

 It depends.
 Medicaid will sometimes cover medical expenses retroactively.
-However, the vast majority will not cover costs that occurred before you started paying premiums.
+However, insurance companies will typically not cover costs that occurred before you started paying premiums.

 Medical debt can be frustrating.
-Knowing how to settle medical debt will help you take control of your finances and get back to business as usual.
-The steps mentioned above provide a useful road map to a debt-free future.
-However, if you have substantial debt — as in more than $10,000 — and you can’t afford to make monthly payments, you may benefit from hiring a professional company to deal with your debt settlement.
+Knowing how to settle it will help you take control of your finances and get back to business as usual.
+The steps mentioned above provide useful advice for a debt-free future.
+However, if you have substantial debt — as in more than $10,000 — and you can’t afford to make monthly payments, you may benefit from hiring a professional company to enroll you in a debt settlement program..